 “...The simple, patterned presentation neatly imparts multifaceted information, and a handy, succinct addendum will encourage second and third views.
 Effortlessly enlightening.”
 Kirkus Reviews

 I'm super excited that a board book edition of Step by Step for babies and toddlers will also be available.
 Though I've been in the children's book biz since 1984, this is my very FIRST board book.
-The official publication date is in May, can't wait!
+The official publication date is in May.

 Let's brainstorm a few ways to use this book, shall we?